carina-cc/elizabethgould/essay.md

 <param ve-entity eid="Q746681"> <!-- Egham, Surrey -->

-On the 18th of July in 1804, in the seaside town known as Ramsgate, Mr Nicholas Coxen and Elizabeth Tomkins welcomed a baby girl into the world.
-She was one of the couple’s many children, though sadly only she and her three other brothers survived their childhood.
-Though information regarding the early life of the Coxen children is sparse, they were firmly middle class through links to the military and lived a life typical of the era [^1].The sons pursued careers as scientists or military personnel, whilst their only daughter rose to be a typical woman of her time with education in languages, music, and art [^2].
-In spite of her pre-established destiny to be a mundane Victorian lady, she would exceed expectations and become a wonderfully skilful artist.
+On the 18th of July in 1804, in the seaside town of Ramsgate, Mr Nicholas Coxen and Elizabeth Coxen (nee Tomkins) welcomed a baby girl into the world.
+She was one of the couple’s many children, though sadly only she and three brothers survived their childhood.
+Though information regarding the early life of the Coxen children is sparse, they were "firmly middle class" through "links to the military" and we can imagine that she lived a typical life fitting for the era [^1].The sons pursued careers as scientists or military personnel, whilst Elizabeth studied subjects that were typical for women of her class and age, including languages, music, and art [^2].
+In spite of her relatively ordinary upbringing, she would exceed expectations and become a wonderfully skilful artist.
 She will contribute invaluably to the world of ornithology with her talents and inspire the next generation of ornithologists.
 She will be Elizabeth Gould.
 <param ve-map title="Birth place of Elizabeth Gould" center="Q736439" zoom="12" prefer-geojson show-labels>

 Some may find the family name “Gould” familiar, especially in ornithological circles, with association to titles such as “The Birdman” or “The Father of Australian Ornithology” who published some of the most famous ornithologic books of the 19th century [^3].
 Most would remember the accomplished man as John Gould.
 He left a remarkable legacy of beautifully illustrated documentation of various animals across the globe.
 Yet, he was not the sole creditor for his prodigious work.
 He had the help of a talented partner, his wife Elizabeth, who supported and worked alongside him throughout his career.